CoLearn-Dev/fleece-benchmark/src/leaderboard/leaderboard_template.md

 ```

 In our testing config, we send 10 requests to the endpoints for one second and we will keep sending requests for 2 minutes.

+To learn more about our workload design, please refer to our blog post [here](https://medium.com/p/ba3cca28f246).

 ## Time To First Token (seconds)